Oregon Bounty Hunter Guide: Requirements and Steps

 Finding Work

-Private investigators should have a plan of securing work after becoming licensed.
+Private investigators should have a plan for securing work after becoming licensed.
 Private investigators new to the field will need exposure to other investigators and potential clients in order to secure reliable job opportunities.
 A mentor who is an experienced private investigator or entrepreneur can help you as you embark on your career.
-You should also join a local PI association to build your professional investigator network.
+You can also join a local PI association to build your professional investigator network.

 Featured Private Detective Agencies in Oregon